sankalp1999/3rdSem-Data-Structures-Lab/README.md

 ## Some thoughts - CP related
 - They will also act as foundation if you want to do competitive programming.
 CP and interview prep are different so please be aware of that difference.

+  **You don't need to do Competitive programming to clear in coding rounds/interviews** but those are good at CP or even have some experience find it easier to prepare for coding interviews.

   For CP, practice questions on Codeforces and Codechef.
 HackerRank problem solving section is good for starting.
   (I don't want to make this a CP blog so I won't write much here about resources.
 You will find on them on your own.)
   - Take Part in contests.

   - Focus more on practicing problems on Codeforces and upsolving.
-If your rating is x, then solve problems [ x, x+ 200 ]
+If your rating is x, then solve problems [ x, x + 200 ]

   - Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.

   - Do not learn all the algo and ds stuff first.
 Things don't work like that.
 You learn on the go by practicing and studying what is required.
     This is called the project based learning approach sometimes in Dev world or Minimum viable knowledge.
     Learning in Breadth first search way more and dfs sometimes is helpful in programming and CS.